-The front of most breakfast cereal boxes is filled with misleading health claims, such as “high protein”, “low fat”, “whole grain”, that can lead you to believe they are healthier than they really are.
+The front of most breakfast cereal boxes is filled with misleading health claims, such as “high protein”, “low fat”, and “whole grain”, which can lead you to believe they are healthier than they really are.
 These are simply marketing tactics used to sell products, which are often highly processed and high in sugar, regardless of what the label says.

 2. Read the Ingredients

-The only way to determine if a cereal is healthy or not is to read in the ingredients list.
+The only way to determine if a cereal is healthy or not is to read the ingredients list.
 Legally, ingredients must be listed in order of weight, beginning with the ingredient that is the most prominent, therefore, the first few ingredients in the list are the most important and notable, as they make up the majority of the cereal.
-It is important to look for lists which focus on whole foods and limit sugar and unnecessary additives.
+It is important to look for lists that focus on whole foods and limit sugar and unnecessary additives.

 3. Pay Attention to Portion Size

 Because breakfast cereal is designed to be hyper-palatable, they are really easy to over-consume.
 Ensure that you read the portion size on the back of the cereal box to compare the suggested portion size to the amount you are actually eating.

 4. Limit Sugar

 As with all processed foods, it is important to choose a cereal without, or with limited, added sugar.
 Unfortunately, food manufacturers use a variety of code words for sugar to hide sugars from consumers.
 It is best to opt for cereals with no added sugar, which you can sweeten or flavor yourself, or cereals with less than 5 grams of sugar per serving.